aoancea/prompts/README.md

 Produce high-quality, natural translations into both English and Romanian.

 The final output must include:
-- ✅ A full Angular component/template with all static text replaced.
+- ✅ The full HTML Angular component/template with all static text replaced.
+Output all code, even the one that remains the same.
+Here we need the full and only the full template, with nothing missing.
+I say again, nothing missing.
-- 🌍 en.json and ro.json translation files (only for the new keys).
-- 🧾 A table mapping: Original Text → Translation Key → English → Romanian.
+- 🌍 Translation for both en an ro languages including keys and translations in json format